Khan/perseus/.changeset/eight-nails-accept.md

 "@khanacademy/perseus-editor": minor
 ---

-Deprecation of Lights-Puzzle and Sequence Widgets
+Deprecation of Lights-Puzzle, Simulator, and Sequence Widgets